compopack/Custom-Blocks-Pack/Custom-Blocks-Pack/Custom-Blocks-Pack/Documentation/Manual.md

 **ATM Machines** - The pack adds an empty ATM machine, plus a helper which is described later to allow your POIs to _sometimes_ include an ATM.

-* bcpATMEmpty
+* cbpATMEmpty
-* bcpATMRandomHelper
+* cbpATMRandomHelper
-* bcpATMRandomHelperAir
+* cbpATMRandomHelperAir

 **Backpacks** - The game includes a number of packs, purses, and so forth that give out loot.
 This pack adds a number of empty (or effectively empty) versions.